Top 3 Path Racer Bicycles: How to Find, Build, or Buy

 The path racer bicycle combines a lot of aesthetics into one shape and structure.
 They are at once lovely works of art, and at the same time very simplistic and minimalist in their construction.
 A vintage path racer bicycle is perfect for anyone who really appreciates the machine itself.
 If you love your bike, you'll love these things.

-Inspired by French racing bicycles at the time, the path racer bike has a classic frame shape and utilizes low slung handlebars and thinner tires for extra agility.
+Inspired by French racing bicycles from the turn of the century, the path racer bike has a classic frame shape and utilizes low slung handlebars and thinner tires for extra agility.
 Somewhat inspired by track bicycles, the path racer was intended to fit on the track, but also run on paths and roads outside the velodrome.

-This lens is all about the beautiful path racer bicycle and the components that make it up.
+This article is all about beautiful path racer bicycle and the components that make it up.
 Enthusiasts, aficionados and the casually curious are welcome!

 What Is a Path Racer Bicycle?

 A path racer bicycle doesn't belong to a particular brand.
 Rather it's a style that was very popular among velodrome racers in the earlier part of the 20th century.
 The idea was to create a bicycle that could easily cross from the street to the track and back again.
 This made for a very utilitarian, sleek, and minimalist look.

 Many examples of path racer bikes can be seen today, and there are some variations between them.
 However, they have a few common threads that hold them together.

 Features of a Path Racer Bike